zllovesuki/slugsurvival/README.md

 3. You can add a classes first, sections later
 4. RateMyProfessors scores right where you need it
 5. Search classes based on preferences, GE, and many criteria (coming soon)
-6. Click to save your current planner as a picture (coming soon)
+6. Click to save your current planner as a picture (experimental)

 ### Major/minor requirement in a graph (coming soon)